dice-project/DICE-Deployment-Service/doc/AdminGuide.md

 Next, we must prepare the parameters in the respective inputs file.
 Copy the configuration file template for your platform into the working directory and edit it.
-E.g., for FCO, use the the following commands:
+E.g., for Amazon EC2, use the the following command:

-    $ cp install/fco-dds-config.sh .
+    $ cp install/aws-dds-config.sh dds-config.sh

+For FCO, copy `install/fco-dds-config.sh` and for OpenStack `install/openstack-dds-config.sh`.

+Now open the copy for editing:

-    $ $EDITOR fco-dds-config.sh
+    $ $EDITOR dds-config.sh

 Carefully examine all the variables and update them with the valid values that apply to your test bed.